okorach/sonar-tools/README.md

 To avoid deleting too recent projects it is denied to specify less than 90 days
 - `-P`: Will search for projects not analyzed since more than so many days
 - `-T`: Will search for tokens created since more than so many days
-- `--mode batch`: If not specified, `sonar-housekeeper` will only perform a dry run and list projects that would be deleted.
+- `--mode delete`: If not specified, `sonar-housekeeper` will only perform a dry run and list projects and tokens that would be deleted.
-If specified projects are actually deleted
+If specified projects and tokens are actually deleted

 ### :information_source: Limitations